mchara01/centaur/README.md

 * You have installed of all the required Python dependencies with:  `pip install -r requirements.txt`
 * You are using Python >= 3.8
-* You have created an account on Etherscan and BscScan and generated an API key
+* You have created an account on Etherscan and BscScan and generated an API key on both
 * You have installed [Docker](https://docs.docker.com/get-docker/)

 ### Running the scripts